With numerous strains of colds, flu and Covid-19 to contend with, it's helpful to know what the main flu symptoms are and how to treat the virus.

 This is due to the severity of symptoms and the speed at which they appear.
 Dr Henderson told us, 'Unlike a cold, flu symptoms start suddenly and are more severe – high fever (38°C/100.4°F or more), extreme fatigue and aches are all common.'

-If you have flu it will develop within one to three days of becoming infected, after which you’re likely to have aches and pains as well as symptoms like a sore throat, a cough and headaches.
+If you have flu it will develop within one to three days of becoming infected.
+Flu symptoms usually peak after 2-3 days and you should start to feel better again after 3-5 days.
 Typical flu symptoms include:

 - Fever or temperature of 38C or above

 - Aching muscles

 - Dry cough (opens in new tab)

 - Sore throat (opens in new tab)